California Lawyers Association

 b. hear requests for the Association to take positions on or propose legislation, regulations, or rules; and

-c. resolve disputes between the Governmental Affairs Officer (“GAO”) and a Section over whether a Section may take a requested position or submit an amicus brief.
-2
+c. resolve disputes between the Director of Governmental Affairs (“DGA”) and a Section or between Sections over whether a Section may take a requested position.

-2. At least one Board member3 shall be appointed to the GAC and serve as chair, other subcommittee members may be Board or Section members, but all GAC members must have demonstrated governmental affairs experience.
+At least one Board member shall be appointed to the GAC and serve as a chair.
+Other GAC members must be Association members with demonstrated governmental affairs experience.

 a.
-A party requesting the Association to (a) take positions on legislation, regulations, or rules; (b) propose legislation, regulations, or rules; (c) file amicus briefs; or (d) work with the executive, legislative, and judicial branches of government or other stakeholders shall submit a written request to the Chair of the GAC for the GAC to consider the request.
+A person requesting the Association to (a) take a position or comment on legislation, regulations, or rules; (b) propose legislation, regulations, or rules; or (c) work with the executive, legislative, or judicial branch of government or other stakeholder shall submit a written request to the Chair of the GAC for the GAC to consider the request.
 The request shall include a written statement in support of the requested action.
-Within twenty four (24) hours of receipt the Chair shall distribute the statement to the other members of the GAC.

 b.
-Within seven (7) business days after receipt of the request the GAC shall meet telephonically to consider the request.
-The GAC shall apply the Association’s governmental affairs policy [I.1-5 above] in its determination of whether to forward the request to the Association Board.
-A two thirds vote of the GAC members present at the request meeting shall be required to forward the request.6
+Within seven (7) business days after receipt of the request, or as soon thereafter as reasonably practical, the GAC shall meet to consider the request.
+This meeting may take place in person, by telephone, by video conference, or by other electronic means.
+The GAC shall apply the Association’s governmental affairs policy in its determination of whether to forward the request to the Association Board.
+A two-thirds vote of the GAC members present at the request meeting shall be required to forward the request.

-f.
-Within one (1) business day of the conclusion of a request meeting the Chair of the GAC shall inform the requesting party of the GAC’s determination of the request.
+c.
+Within one (1) business day after the conclusion of a requested meeting, or as soon thereafter as reasonably practical, the Chair of the GAC shall inform the requesting party and the Board of the GAC’s determination of the request.

-g.
-In the event the GAC votes to forward the request to the Association Board, the Board shall consider the request at the earlier of its next scheduled meeting or a telephonic meeting within fourteen (14) days of receipt of the GAC’s determination.
-The Board shall apply the Association’s governmental affairs policy in its determination of whether to grant the request.
-A two thirds vote of the Board members present at the meeting shall be required to approve a request.
+d.
+In the event the GAC votes to forward the request to the Association Board, the Board shall consider the request at its next regularly scheduled meeting following receipt of the GAC’s determination.
+In the event the GAC does not vote to forward the request to the Association Board, two Board members may place the request on the Board agenda for discussion and decision.
+The Board shall apply the Association’s governmental affairs policy in its determination whether to grant the request.
+A two-thirds vote of the Board members present at the meeting shall be required to approve a request.